PaulaGi02/tech-basics-assignments/assignments/week11/code_study.md

 None directly.
 User interaction happens via terminal output and user input.
 State is updated in the DB through scheduler.

 __Takeaways:__<br>
-- Good CLI UX: The use of PyInquirer provides a friendly interface in the terminal, making it feel more interactive and less tedious.
+- Good CLI UX: The use of PyInquirer provides an interface in the terminal, making it feel more interactive and less tedious.
 - Error handling: Graceful fallback for user interruptions (e.g., Ctrl+C) and empty input.
 - Scheduler logic: Delegating spaced repetition to a scheduler shows good separation of concerns.